MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Drawer
 ------

-As described above, a :ref:`drawer <section_buffered_image_drawer>` allows to create and draw into buffered images whose format is different than the display format.
+As described above, a :ref:`drawer <section_buffered_image_drawer>` allows to create and draw into buffered images whose format differs from the display format.
 The :ref:`MicroUI C module<section_ui_releasenotes_cmodule>` is designed to manage the notion of drawers: it does not *support* the other formats than display format, but it allows to add some additional drawers.

 This support uses several weak functions and tables to redirect the image creation and drawings.
-When this support is not used (when the VEE Port does not need to support *extra* images), this support can be removed to reduce the footprint (by removing the indirection tables) and increase the performances (by reducing the number of runtime functions calls).
+When this support is not used (when the VEE Port does not need to support *extra* images), this support can be removed to reduce the footprint (by removing the indirection tables) and increase the performances (by reducing the number of runtime function calls).

-In addition with the Display, Standard and Custom formats, the MicroUI C module implementation introduces the notion of *Single* and *Multiple* formats, more specifically *Single Format Implementation* and *Multiple Formats Implementation*.
+In addition to the Display, Standard, and Custom formats, the MicroUI C module implementation introduces the notion of *Single* and *Multiple* formats, more specifically *Single Format Implementation* and *Multiple Formats Implementation*.

 Single Format Implementation (Default Implementation)
 """""""""""""""""""""""""""""""""""""""""""""""""""""

 This MicroUI BufferedImage implementation can only target images with the display format.
-In other words, the application is not able to create a MicroUI BufferedImage with a format different than the display format.
+In other words, the application cannot create a MicroUI BufferedImage with a format different than the display format.
-This is the most frequent use-case, which was the only one available with MicroUI before version 3.2.
+This is the most frequent use case, the only one available with MicroUI before version 3.2.

 .. hint:: To select this implementation (to disable the multi formats support), the define ``LLUI_GC_SUPPORTED_FORMATS`` must be unset or lower than ``2``.